-If suspicion is high, symptoms severe, or screening test result is positive, your doctor may also consider testing for the HCV RNA in your blood, which directly detects presence of viral genetic material which can be present 1-2 weeks after infection.
+If suspicion is high, symptoms severe, or screening test result is positive, your doctor may also consider testing for the HCV RNA in your blood, which directly detects the presence of viral genetic material which can be present 1-2 weeks after infection.

 - A reactive (positive) HCV antibody test result means that you have been infected with HCV.
 However, this test alone is unable to determine whether the infection is active or resolved.
-HCV antibody can remain positive even if infection is cleared.
+HCV antibody can remain positive even if the infection is cleared.

 A positive HCV antibody test result is followed by the HCV RNA test.
-If this test result is also positive, it means that the HCV is detected and there is a current active HCV infection (rather than an immunity from past infection).
+If this test result is also positive, it means that the HCV is detected and there is a current active HCV infection (rather than immunity from past infection).

 - A nonreactive (negative) HCV antibody test result indicates that there has been no exposure to the virus.
 In some cases, it can also mean that the exposure has occurred, but it is so recent that antibodies have not yet developed.